 Most longboard decks are made by pressing together vertically laminated layers of maple or Birch wood, bamboo, and/or composite materials such as carbon fiber.

 In the price range we’re looking at (under $60) most decks will be made from maple wood laminates, maple being the most abundant and durable wood around – although some decks may get a bamboo outer layer for looks.

 Materials determine the deck’s durability, weight, and flex amount.
 Maple decks (when pressed right) are very durable.
 They are also heavier than bamboo or composite decks.

-The number of laminate layers also plays a role in the board’s quality and feel.
-Fewer layers means less weight and more flex, more layers means more weight and a stiffer deck – flex may be good or bad depending on riding type.
+The number of laminate layers (plies) plays a role in the board’s quality and feel.
+Fewer layers means less weight and more flex, more layers means more weight and a stiffer deck – flex may be good or bad depending on your riding type.

 Longboard deck shape